maurackelly/maurackelly.github.io/index.md

 title: Maura Chace
 ---

-# Maura Chace
+# Hi, I’m Maura.

 <img src="/media/img/about/maura_chace.png" class="right">

-&#8230;is a web developer living in Atlanta, Georgia.
+I live in in Atlanta, Georgia, where I manage and work on an exceptional team of developers.

 I love [Django][] and Python, JSON, clean, usable design, best practices and Macs.
 I graduated from [The University of Tennessee, Knoxville][UT], with a degree in computer science.